10 common questions about CGMs and glucose biosensors answered

 - Week 4: See if you can use all you’ve learned to maintain optimal glucose for a week.

 Levels membership is intentionally designed to give you flexibility.
-We don’t make our money selling you CGM devices, so we encourage you to find the frequency that works best for you.
+We don’t really make our money selling you glucose devices, so we encourage you to find the frequency that works best for you.

 10. Does it hurt?

-Not typically, and not as much as you think.
+Not typically, and not as much as you might think.

-That said, CGMs are incredibly safe, which is why they are sold over the counter in most countries and are approved for use in use by children as young as two years old.
+That said, glucose biosensors are incredibly safe, which is why they are sold over the counter and are approved for use in use by children as young as two years old.